 Chase Freedom Unlimited Earns 1.5X Points on All Purchases

 The Chase Freedom Unlimited is the most straightforward card in the program.
 It earns 1.5X Chase Ultimate Rewards points for every dollar you spend on it with no limits or special categories.
+Check out our review of the Chase Freedom Unlimited.

 Chase Freedom Earns 5X On Rotating Categories, 1X on All Other Purchases

 The Chase Freedom is the most complicated card in the program.
 Every calendar quarter, Chase picks a category of purchases that will earn 5X points on the Chase Freedom for up to $1,500 in purchases.
 All purchases in other categories, and purchases above the $1,500 limit in the chosen category, will earn 1X point per dollar.
+Check out our review of the Chase Freedom.

 Chase Ink Business Cash Earns 5X and 2X Points Back in Special Categories